 About the BMW R 1200 RS

-The BMW R 1200 RS was the return of the sport boxster after a very long hiatus.
+The BMW R 1200 RS was the return of the sport boxer after a very long hiatus.

-While it’s not dripping with power like the S 1000 RR of the same generation, the R 1200 RS is unquestionably a sport bike.
+While it’s not dripping with power and sport ability like the S 1000 RR of the same generation, the R 1200 RS is unquestionably a sport bike.
 Its handlebars aren’t down low, but they do encourage a canted-forward position.
-And the brakes (320mm rotors with Brembo radial-mount calipers) also say “sportbike” loud and clear.
+And the brakes (320mm rotors with Brembo radially mounted calipers) also say “sportbike” loud and clear.

-The disguishing feature of the R 1200 RS over its superbike companion is that it’s more designed for everyday riding and touring.
-The Boxer engine isn’t designed to be revved to infinity; by 8000 rpm the party is over and it’s time to shift.
-So despite being a liquid-cooled engine, don’t expect to have to ride this high in the RPM range to have fun.
+The disguishing feature of the R 1200 RS over its superbike stablemate is that it’s more designed for everyday riding and touring.
+The boxer engine isn’t designed to be revved to infinity; by 8000 rpm the party is nearly over and it’s time to shift.
+So despite being a sporty bike, don’t expect to have to ride its engine high in the RPM range to have fun.

-On the other hand, the RS does produce bags of torque most of the way through the rev range.
+On the other hand, in contrast with nearly every sportbike, the RS does produce bags of torque from down low.
 By 2000 rpm it’s already producing nearly 100 Nm (73 ft-lb) of torque, which means that you need a lot of discipline — or rider aids — to keep the front wheel down through aggressive launches.

 Riding the R 1200 RS is an interesting experience.
 It really is a bike that can deliver many feelings, especially when you use the suspension adjustment.
 On the highways, with cruise control engaged, you can feel relaxed and like you can ride forever, but in the mountains it just takes a couple of adjustments to get to an aggressive throttle map and sportier suspension setting and suddenly you’re on a fire-breather.